 - Currently representing former CEO of Perrigo Company plc in a putative class action asserting securities fraud claims.

-- In December 2018, won a trial verdict for Susquehanna Growth Equity, LLC and SIG Growth Equity Fund I, LLLP on all fraud-based claims relating to the sale of Plimus, an e-commerce company, to Great Hill Equity Partners.
+- Won a trial verdict for Susquehanna Growth Equity, LLC and SIG Growth Equity Fund I, LLLP on all fraud-based claims relating to the sale of Plimus, an e-commerce company, to Great Hill Equity Partners.

 - Obtained dismissal of securities action filed against Royal Bank of Scotland in federal court relating to a $1.2 billion dollar offering of mortgage-backed securities.
 Obtained dismissal of securities action filed against Royal Bank of Scotland in state court relating to alleged purchases of $337 million in mortgage-backed securities.